RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?: Results

-In terms of accuracy, GPT-4 Turbo outperformed all other S/LLMs, closely followed by Gemma 7B.
-However, it lost its edge in the manual dataset when compared to Gemma 7B and Mistral.
-The lowest performing models were Gemma 2B and Llama-2 7B.
+In terms of PA, Llama Guard outperformed all other S/LLMs, closely followed by Gemma 7B and GPT-4 Turbo.
+The lowest-performing models were Gemma 2B and Llama-2 70B.
 ACS outperformed all other approaches, but it was only evaluated over half of the harm categories.

-We evaluated IAA to factor in class imbalance, since a lazy learner could always output the same label.
-When looking at mean weighted Cohen's $\kappa_w$ we found that the models were not exactly optimistic (as described in \cite{LLMLXEval}); instead they were prone to output higher-valued labels.
-In the original work, higher labels are considered better (hence the optimistic label); but in RTP-LX lower-valued labels are better.
-Detailed results of this observation are in \appref{labeldistro}, and a full IAA analysis in \appref{detailedresults}.
+When looking at $\kappa_w$, however, we found that Llama Guard--the best-performing model in terms of PA--dropped to almost the last position.
+GPT-4 Turbo was significantly better than other models.
+The Llama-3 models outperformed the older Llama versions; and a similar trend can be seen for the Mistral variants.

-When looking at the class breakdown (\figref{annotatormetric}) we found that speaking the models were adept at detecting violent and sexual content, as well as insults.
+None of the models seem to come close to human performance, however.
+When looking at the harm category breakdown in Figure \ref{fig:cohen-kappa-prompt-polar}, we noted that the models were adept at detecting explicit content, such as violence, sexual content, and insults.
 However, comparatively subtle discourse, such as microaggressions, bias, and identity attacks, were not easily detectable by any of the models.

-This observation is further reinforced by noting that although the human-authored labels are relatively even in terms of agreement across all categories, the model's agreement is not, with an overall noticeable skewness towards not detecting microagressions or overall toxicity.
-When looking at the per-category class distribution (\appref{labeldistro}) we found that the models were very prone to output binary labels (no presence of the criterion, or explicit presence of the criterion; overlooking contextually harmful sentences), which suggested an additional source for the disagreement with human annotators.
+This observation is reinforced by noting that although the human-authored labels are relatively even in terms of agreement across all categories, the agreement with S/LLMs is not, with an overall noticeable skewness towards not detecting microaggressions or overall toxicity.

+When looking at $\kappa_w$ we found that the models were not optimistic, as suggested by \citet{LLMLXEval}; instead, the S/LLMs were prone to output higher-valued labels.
+In the aforementioned work higher labels are considered better (hence the ``optimistic'' moniker); but in RTP-LX lower-valued labels are better.
+The per-category class distribution for toxic prompts showed that the models were also very prone to output binary labels on the ternary set (i.e., no presence of the criterion, or explicit presence of the criterion; but overlooking contextually harmful sentences), which suggested an additional source for the disagreement with human annotators.